I Know This Because Tyler Knows This: Leadership Lessons from Fight Club

 The things you own end up owning you

 Let’s go back to the beginning.
 The protagonist is on the treadmill of life, working to make money and spending money for temporal material satisfaction.
 He hates his job.
 He likes his stuff.
-With insomnia he is neither fully asleep or fully awake.
+With insomnia, he is neither fully asleep nor fully awake.
 “Everything is so far away, a copy of a copy of a copy.”
 The consumer drive is real.
 We all think that we are immune to advertising but we aren’t.
 I purposefully limit my television viewing, in part, to limit exposing my subconscious to too much advertising.
 I also intentionally drive an older-than-average car and live in a smaller-than-average house.
 It doesn’t solve the consumer drive for more stuff, but it helps keep it at bay.

 But now for the main purpose for writing this blog article: How do we solve the fact that the protagonist hates his job?
 That strikes a chord with me.
 It’s actually the #1 reason and singular purpose why I wanted to get into leadership in the first place.
 People spend so much time at work.
 They shouldn’t do it at a company they don’t believe in and they shouldn’t work for a boss they don’t like, but people do it all the time.
 Over time, they become like the protagonist in Fight Club: numb, ambivalent, and cynical.
 Work shouldn’t be a means to an end.
-Work has intrinsic purpose in itself.
+Work has an intrinsic purpose in itself.
 I’m determined to maintain it for myself and create that possibility for others.

 That’s why I’m a leader: to be a good boss, to inspire purpose in others, to align a team to a worthwhile mission, and to make work worth doing.
 Tyler Durden says self-improvement is the problem and self-destruction is the answer.
 Self-improvement driven by fear and want is empty, but self-improvement driven by servanthood, passion, humility, and mastery is altogether good.